 How much does a customer usually save after the home assessment?

-Again, every home is different and the savings depends its size and how leaky or “inefficient” your home was prior to the visit (a newer tight home will save less money than an older “leaky” home) but on average the savings is 7-11% on your energy bills.
+Again, every home is different and the savings depends its size and how leaky or “inefficient” your home was prior to the visit (a newer tight home will save less money than an older “leaky” home) but on average the savings is $180 on your annual energy bills.

 Will I get information right away about potential savings?

 As long as your energy usage is available, the technician will be able to show you your estimated savings at the end of the assessment on a utility approved “Report Card”.
 You will receive a copy of the “Report Card” via email as well.

 The co-pay of $50 is determined by the Energy Efficiency Board, and is subject to change.
 Please note that the co-pay will increase to $75 starting January 1, 2024.
 The CT Energy Efficiency Fund pays the remaining cost of the visit.
 Energize ConnecticutSM program is funded by a charge on customer energy bills.

 Why do some people qualify for rebates and others do not?